+[Section 35 inserted: No. 9 of 2023 s.
+108.]

 [36.
 Deleted: No. 92 of 1994 s.
 26.]

 37. Proof of exceptions

 In any proceedings against a person for an offence, it is not necessary to negative by evidence any authority, licence or other matter of condition, exception, excuse, exemption, proviso or qualification and the burden of proving any such matter lies on the person seeking to avail himself thereof.